One bit of advice that has emerged from the last 50 years of the personal development movement is to ask for our needs to be met.

 As a therapist, this drives me crazy.

 Of course, it’s not the asking that’s bad.
 It’s the how of it that mucks it all up.
 Because in the very moment you’re inspired to ask another to adjust their way of being in the world, you are probably behaving in a threatened/threatening way that is not easy to hear or empathize with.
+Often, our expectations of others drive this behavior, and adjusting these expectations can lead to more peace.
 You are more likely to make things worse.

-How do you communicate a desire for change?
+How do you communicate a genuine desire for change?

 Start by sharing your experience.